 Upcoming IPOs for 2019

-After a lukewarm year for newly-listed companies, we have a look at the top IPO contenders for 2019 and outline the biggest stocks that could go public.
+It will be a difficult year for IPOs in 2019.
+We have a look at the top IPO contenders for 2019 and outline the biggest stocks that could go public.

 Best upcoming IPOs in 2019

 There are several trends worth watching as the IPO market unravels in 2019.
-The number of IPOs around the world is expected to continue to fall while the amount being raised continues to rise.
-The number of ‘unicorns’ – firms that list with a valuation above $1 billion – anticipated to come to market is set to rise, led by the three biggest potential IPO candidates: Uber, Lyft and Palantir.
+The number of IPOs around the world is expected to fall to a range of 1150-1300 in 2019, but proceeds are expected to meet or exceed the record amount raised last year.
+A total of 40 ‘unicorns’ – firms that list with a valuation above $1 billion – went public last year, raising $32.2 billion, and their numbers are expected to rise in 2019, led by three of the biggest IPO contenders: Uber, Lyft and Palantir.

 Still, tech stocks will continue to dominate the IPO space.
-Nearly 190 new tech stocks have come to market globally this year, more than any other sector.
-That's despite the sell-off that has hit the industry in the second half of 2018.
-The other standout sectors attracting new listings this year are industrials (153), healthcare (128), materials (105) and consumer products (101).
+A total of 254 tech stocks went public last year - more than any other sector - and the sell-off of larger tech stocks like the Facebook, Amazon, Netflix and Google (FANGs) in the second half didn’t stop new entrants joining the market.
+The other standout sectors that attracted new listings in 2018 included industrials (205), healthcare (193), materials (150) and consumer products (137).

-Read more: What are the best marijuana stocks to watch?
+Read more about the best marijuana stocks to watch

-The US has remained the most popular destination for IPOs this year, and new listings have also raised the most money.
+The US has remained the most popular destination for IPOs, and new listings have also raised the most money.
 The NASDAQ has seen the most listings while the NYSE has raised the most money.
 Together, nearly 160 companies have raised over $43 billion, up 31% and 57% YoY, respectively.

-Over 40 foreign firms have launched an IPO in the US this year, 23 of which have come from China, including Pinduoduo and electric car firm NIO.
+Over 40 foreign firms launched an IPO in the US in 2018, 23 of which have come from China, including Pinduoduo and electric car firm NIO.
 That is despite the ongoing trade war between the US and China that has resulted in a flurry of tariffs being slapped on one another’s goods.

 Still, most of the largest IPOs in 2019 are expected to occur in the US where several companies could earn valuations that would break the current record held by the Chinese firm, Alibaba Group, which completed a $25 billion IPO in 2014 (including the follow-up sale by the underwriters).